 Did you know?

-Because natural gas is colorless, odorless, and tasteless, mercaptan (a chemical that smells like sulfur) is added before distribution, to give natural gas a distinct unpleasant odor (it smells like rotten eggs).
-This added smell serves as a safety device by allowing it to be detected in the atmosphere in cases where leaks occur.
+Because natural gas is colorless, odorless, and tasteless, distributors add mercaptan (a chemical that smells like sulfur) to give natural gas a distinct unpleasant odor (it smells like rotten eggs).
+This added odor serves as a safety device by allowing it to be detected in the atmosphere in cases where leaks occur.

-If a site seems promising, an exploratory well may be drilled to collect data on the formation to find out if it contains enough natural gas to be produced economically.
-Once a formation is proven for economical production, one or more production wells are drilled down into the formation, and natural gas flows up through the wells to the surface.
-In the United States and in a few other countries, natural gas is produced directly from shale and other types of rock formations that contain natural gas in pores within the rock.
+If a site seems promising, an exploratory well is drilled and tested.
+Once a formation is proven to be economic for production, one or more production (or development) wells are drilled down into the formation, and natural gas flows up through the wells to the surface.
+In the United States and a few other countries, natural gas is produced directly from shale and other types of rock formations that contain natural gas in pores within the rock.
 The rock formation is fractured by forcing water, chemicals, and sand down a well.
 This releases the natural gas from the rock, and the natural gas flows up the well to the surface.
 Wells drilled to produce oil may also produce associated natural gas.

 Coal may contain coalbed methane, which can be captured when coal is mined.
 Coalbed methane can be added to natural gas pipelines without any special treatment.
-Another source of methane is biogas that is produced in landfills and in machines called digesters.
+Another source of methane is biogas that forms in landfills and in vessels called digesters.

 Most of the natural gas consumed in the United States is produced in the United States.
 Some natural gas is imported from Canada and Mexico in pipelines.
 A small amount of natural gas is also imported as liquefied natural gas.

 Transporting natural gas from the wellhead to consumers requires many infrastructure assets and processing steps, and it includes several physical transfers of custody.

 Natural gas delivery infrastructure can be grouped into three categories: